FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ```
 <br>

-Just like the generator, the untrained discriminator has no idea about what is real or a fake image.
-It is trained alongside generator  to output positive values for real images, and negative values for fake images.
+Just like the generator, the untrained discriminator has no idea about what is a real or fake image.
+It is trained alongside the generator to output positive values for real images, and negative values for fake images.

 ## Losses and Optimizers

-In our problem there are only only two labels(fake & real)  so will be using BinaryCrossEntropy as a prelinimary loss function.
+In GAN problems, there are only two labels, fake and real, so we will be using `BinaryCrossEntropy` as a preliminary loss function.

 Flux's `binarycrossentropy` does the job for us.
-But due to numerical stability it is always perfered to compute cross-entropy using logits.
+But due to numerical stability, it is always preferred to compute cross-entropy using logits.
 Flux provides [logitbinarycrossentropy](https://fluxml.ai/Flux.jl/stable/models/losses/#Flux.Losses.logitbinarycrossentropy) specifically for this purpose.
 Mathematically it equivalent to `binarycrossentropy(σ(ŷ), y, kwargs...).`
 <br>

 ### Discriminator Loss